graphistry/graphistry-cli/docs/SSO.md

 ### AUTH0 OIDC SETUP

-1. After signing an account for Auth0, select “Company” as the account type so you can limit the person who can log in to this organization.
-Fill in the company name and select size for company. <br>
+1. After signing an account for Auth0, select “Company” as the account type so you can restrict who can log in to this organization.
+Fill in the company's name and select size for company. <br>
 <img src="img/OIDC_setup/oidc_setup_auth0_1_1.png">

-2. You can change the domain name and choose the country you want.
-Change of country will change the host url. <br>
+2. You can change the domain name and country.
+Changing the country will change the host url. <br>
 <img src="img/OIDC_setup/oidc_setup_auth0_1_2.png">

 3. Click the “Application” in the Application section to go to the application page.
-Click “Create Application” to create a new application. <br>
+Under the application panel, click “Create Application” to create a new application. <br>
 <img src="img/OIDC_setup/oidc_setup_auth0_1_3.png">

 4. Name your application and select “Single Page Web Applications”. <br>
 <img src="img/OIDC_setup/oidc_setup_auth0_1_4.png">

 5. Go to “Settings” to get “Domain”, “Client ID” and “Client Secret”.
-We have to use these fields to register an Organization SSO ID Provider in graphistry. <br>
+We have to use these fields to register an Organization SSO ID Provider in Graphistry. <br>
 <img src="img/OIDC_setup/oidc_setup_auth0_1_5.png">

 6. Change the sign-in redirect url in the following format.
 Change the field in bracket to relative field.
 For example, this is one of the urls used in development `http://localhost:8000/o/admin/sso/oidc/test_admin/login/callback/`